josh-perry/love-cookbook/content/guides/installation/neovim.md

 authors: [Nykenik]
 ---

-When using NeoVim for LÖVE we need to use S1M0N38's [`love2d.nvim`](https://github.com/S1M0N38/love2d.nvim) plugin.
+When using Neovim for LÖVE we need to use S1M0N38's [`love2d.nvim`](https://github.com/S1M0N38/love2d.nvim) plugin.

 ## Disclaimer
 This guide already supposes you have a proper [lsp configuration](https://github.com/neovim/nvim-lspconfig), `lua_lsp` installed and a plugin manager.

-If you don't have any of these, the easiest way is to install an already made NeoVim configuration, or a "NeoVim distribution".
+If you don't have any of these, the easiest way is to install an already made Neovim configuration, or a "Neovim distribution".

 ## Setup